mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 3. **Phase-specific Allocation**:
    - **Functional Design**: Load resources with skill function "Functional Design" based on scope estimates and available capacity.
-   - **Technical Design**: Load resources with skill function "Technical Design" and matching skill sub-function based on scope estimates and available capacity.
+   - **Technical Design**: Load resources with skill function "Technical Design" and matching skill sub-function based on component estimates and available capacity.
-   - **Build**: Load resources with skill function "Build" and matching skill sub-function based on scope estimates and available capacity.
+   - **Build**: Load resources with skill function "Build" and matching skill sub-function based on component estimates and available capacity.
    - **SIT**: Load resources with skill function "Test" and sub-function "Manual" based on scope estimates and available capacity.
    - **UAT**:
      - Test resources: 30% of SIT phase effort for all loaded Test resources.
      - Build resources: 30% of Build phase effort for all loaded Build resources.
+   - **Regression Testing** (follows UAT):
+     - Test resources: 20% of SIT phase effort for all loaded Test resources.
+     - Build resources: 15% of Build phase effort for all loaded Build resources.
-   - **Smoke Testing** (standard 1-week window following UAT):
+   - **Smoke Testing** (standard 1-week window following regression):
      - Test resources: 10% of SIT phase effort for all loaded Test resources.
      - Build resources: 10% of Build phase effort for all loaded Build resources.